Vinelab/eloquent-toolkit/README.md

 When validation at runtime is enabled, an attribute is validated immediately upon setting/getting.
 Each time a new validator instance is constructed.

 Runtime validation is enabled by default.
-It can be disabled by overriding `static::$shouldValidateAtRuntime = false` property or calling `static::disableRuntimeValidation()` method.
+It can be disabled by calling a static `disableRuntimeValidation()` method.

 ```php
 $post = new Post();